swift-cloud/swift-cloud/README.md

 )
 ```

-You can also route traffic on different paths to different resoruces:
+You can also route traffic on different paths to different resources:

 ```swift
 let cdn = AWS.CDN(